comsystan/comsystanj/description/sig-description.md

 - LD is estimated by the decompression time
 - Iterations should be set to as high a value as possible
 - LD values should be taken with caution, as computers are not well suited to measure times
+- Signals should be opened with the CSAJ Signal Opener
 - Optional surrogate data analysis
 - Ref.: Zenil et al., 2012, Complexity, [https://doi.org/10.1002/cplx.20388](https://doi.org/10.1002/cplx.20388)

+### Mathematical functions
+- Computes mathematical functions
+- Differentiation, Integration, Exp, Ln, Log, Sin, Cos, Tan
+- Unity domain or optionally the 1st column as domain for differentiation and integration
+- Data values of the 1st column as domain must be monotonically increasing
+- Signals should be opened with the CSAJ Signal Opener
--
+- Optional surrogate data conversion

 ### Poincare plot
 - Generation of Poincare plots (lag plots)
 - The time lag can be set
-- Multiple plots with distinct colors are possible
+- Multiple plots with distinct colors

 ### Sample entropy
 - Computes Sample or Approximate entropy